andreas-zeller/andreas-zeller.github.io/README.md

 ## Theses

 If you are a student of Saarland University and have fun with automated program analysis, testing, and debugging, you might want to do a thesis with us.
-[Here are the details on how to do a thesis.](Theses.md)
+[Here are the details on how to do a thesis with us.](Theses.md)

 ## My Blog